WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Binary/BH01/README.md

 <img src="decrypt.png" width="350">

-I noticed that, when execute, the program only ran through what I had guessed was the encrypt function.
+I noticed that, when executed, the program only ran through what I had guessed was the encrypt function.
 I decided to patch the final instruction of the encrypt function to re-direct the program into what I had guessed was the decrypt function.

 <img src="jns.png" width="250">